ministryofjustice/dps-gradle-spring-boot/README.md

 ## JUnit 4

-We have deliberately excluded the transitive JUnit 4 dependency from Spring Boot Test as JUnit 5 is preferred.
-Ideally teams should be converting JUnit 4 tests to JUnit 5 as part of their technical debt paydown.

-### But I *really* need JUnit 4

-If you must use JUnit 4 in your project then add the following to your Gradle build file's dependencies closure:
+We no longer exclude JUnit 4 as part of this plugin as it wasn't compatible with Gradle 6.4.
+If you want to exclude it from your project then add the following to your Gradle build file:

 ```
-// Adjust the version number as appropriate
-testImplementation("junit:junit:4.12")
+configurations {
+  testImplementation { exclude(mapOf("group" to "org.junit.vintage", "group" to "junit")) }
+}
 ```

+This will ensure that code that includes junit `@Test` annotation doesn't compile and also that the junit vintage engine isn't included.

 ## OWASP Dependency Check and Suppression Files